e-Nav: Electronic Navigation and Radar Simulation

 If you have taken the Day Skipper or the Yachtmaster Offshore theory courses, you might have noticed that electronic navigation and radar is only covered to a limited degree, despite the fact that today’s sailors are mainly relying on their plotter/PC/Tablet or mobile phone for navigation.

 You might have experienced that it’s not just a matter of switching on the plotter or radar and it will tell you where when to turn in what direction.
-Sailing is so much more complex and has nothing to do with driving a car with its built-in streetmap with routing option.
-And there are so many “hidden” options and tools in electronic charting systems many sailors would love to know, but never knew they existed.
+Sailing is so much more complex and has nothing to do with driving a car with its built-in street map with routing option.
+And there are so many “hidden” options, features and tools in electronic charting systems many sailors would love to know, but never knew they existed.

-One of the most useful pieces of equipment is often already found onboard, but seldom used: the Radar.
-Skippers have far too limited experience or knowledge how to use it, unfortunately.
-It’s like a doctor having an Ultrasound machine in his or her practice, but had had no training how to interpret the dots, shades and shapes.
-After all, it’s not a photograph.
-And the plotter or PC does not display the reality.
+The plotter does not display the reality!
 Instead, it’s merely more than a drawn map of your surrounding with your own position placed on a screen.
 You need to learn how to operate it safely.
 After all, this is not a computer game.
-You are surrounded by reality and the chart display system is a way to support you to sail in safety, comfort and style.
+You are surrounded by reality and the chart display system is a way to give support.
 Switching on your Radar the moment you encounter fog, hoping for the best can become a very disappointing experience.

-Besides: The radar can be a great tool, also during perfect visibility!
+Besides: The radar can be also a great tool, also during perfect visibility!

-A typical screenshot from an RYA theory course.
-It’s a good start, but nothing compared to a true simulation with a real plotter with radar module!
+The above drawn “screenshot” from an RYA theory course is a good start, but nothing compared to a true simulation with a real plotter with radar module!

 This course definitely takes the stress out of navigation and it may save your boat or even your life one day!